Michel Kohl – PI

 Jennifer Brown (MS Student)

-Jen will be joining us in Fall 2021 to study spatial and temporal changes in resource selection of black vultures.
+Jen joined us in Fall 2021 to study spatial and temporal changes in resource selection and spatial occupancy of black vultures.
 She will also be evaluating the effects of USDA Wildlife Services actions on vulture-livestock depredation.

 Originally from Coventry, RI, Jen graduated with her B.S. in wildlife science from SUNY-ESF in 2021.
 Since graduation she has worked on mapping suitable habitat for ruffed grouse in New York State with the NYS Department of Environmental Conservation.